jchen187/BaseNextJS/README.md

 ### Current Setup
 1. nextjs
 2. react
+3. eslint
+4. prismjs
+5. scss modules
+6. storybook
+  - scss in storybook

 ### Future Considerations
-- scss modules
-- storybook
-  - scss in storybook
-- eslint
 - pm2 to manage processes
 - yeoman to easily create components
 - mongodb for search and database related items
 - firebase
 - redux
-- prismjs

 ## Getting Started
 Unless you want the name to stay as BaseNextJS and basenextjs, you will have to rename all occurrences of the name.